uber-web/probe.gl/README.md

 <h1 align="center">probe.gl | <a href="https://uber-web.github.io/probe.gl">Docs</a></h1>

-Lets you instrument your JavaScript applications to get timings in browser console or in node and much more.
+probe.gl lets you instrument your JavaScript applications to get timings in browser console or in node, and much more.

-For detail see the Docs website.
+Please refer to the <a href="https://uber-web.github.io/probe.gl">docs</a> website.

 ```
 npm install probe.gl